Ford Maverick Insurance Rates

 Rates are averaged for all Ford Maverick models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a quick rundown of the data touched on in the above illustrations.
+The following list is a condensed summary of the data that was presented in the illustrations above.

-- Drivers age 16 to 20 pay higher rates, with premiums as much as $431 per month if full coverage is included
+- Drivers age 16 to 20 are expensive to insure, with premiums being up to $431 each month if full coverage is included

 Rate Tables and Charts